AdamNJG/basic-reactive-mediator/README.md

 ## Unsubscribing from a Topic

-The Unsubscribe method allows you to remove a specific function from a topic that has already been subscribed
+The Unsubscribe method allows you to remove a specific function from a topic that has already been subscribed, you can also remove all subscriptions from a given topic by just passing the topic name to unsubscribe.

 ```
 eventBus.unsubscribe('topic', func);
+eventBus.unsubscribe('topic');
 ```

 ## Resetting the EventBus